-The Czech Republic had the 8th highest tax wedge among the 35 OECD member countries in 2016.
-The country occupied the same position in 2015.
-The average single worker in the Czech Republic faced a tax wedge of 43.0% in 2016 compared with the OECD average of 36.0%.
+The Czech Republic had the 7th highest tax wedge among the 35 OECD member countries in 2017.
+The country had the 8th highest position in 2016.
+The average single worker in the Czech Republic faced a tax wedge of 43.4% in 2017 compared with the OECD average of 35.9%.

 These country specific notes provide figures and commentary from the Taxation and Skills publication that examines how tax policy can encourage skills development in OECD countries.

 These country specifc documents provide figures on tax-to-GDP ratios and tax structures for OECD member countries from the latest OECD Revenue Statistics publication.

 These country specifc documents provide figures on VAT/GST rates and VAT revenue ratios for OECD member countries from the latest OECD Consumption Tax Trends publication.